tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-06-13-test-driven-develpment-for-scientists.md

 1. Write a test
 2. Write minimal code to make the test pass

-However, this is not the whole story it leaves out an important aspect of test
+However, this is not the whole story as it leaves out an important aspect of test-driven development: refactoring.
-driven-development: refactoring.

 Let us start with a simple example of factoring out code duplication.
 After having added functionality for using either strings or compiled regular